azuline/blossom/frontend/foundation/style/README.md

 # style

-The `style` package contains:

-1. Theme token definitions.
-2. The `sprinkles` and `style` functions for creating new styles.
-3. Global styles.
+The `style` package contains our application theme and global styles.
+We export a token object at `t` and a vanilla-extract sprinkles function as `sx`.

-4. CSS reset.
+## CSS Reset

-We style the application with [vanilla-extract](https://vanilla-extract.style/).

-We use Inter 4.0-beta7 as our font, which supports Inter Display as an optical-size axis on the variable font.
+We use Josh Comeau's [Modern CSS Reset](https://www.joshwcomeau.com/css/custom-css-reset/).

+We also have a series of component-specific custom resets to smooth over the browser implementations so that the UI Library doesn't clash with native styles.